 But it’s the direct link and association with walking that makes Lake District pubs and inns so special.
-Be it the thought of a refreshing pint at the end of a summer walk or longing for warmth from a roaring fire and a tattie pot after a winter fell experience, it’s the pub that is the pinnacle of the day.
+Be it the thought of a refreshing pint at the end of a summer walk or longing for warmth from a roaring fire and a slow cooked casserole after a winter fell experience, it’s the pub that is the pinnacle of the day.

 To stay in style with luxurious fixtures, fittings and extras isn’t just the domain of hotels now in the tourism accommodation sector in Cumbria.
 Bed and breakfasts are now stepping up to the luxury mark offering guests 5 star quality accommodation just on a smaller scale to hotels.

 Yes, bed and breakfasts and guest houses aren’t for everyone with many people being put off by B&B’s of years ago where it felt like staying in someone’s spare room.
 How things have changed in recent years and although most do not have a bar or a restaurant, this gives guests the chance to explore the area.
 In Cumbria and especially in strong foodie areas such as Cartmel and Grange over Sands, there is a staggering amount of restaurants, cafes and gastro pubs.